Journalism: One profession so easy to get into, only in Pakistan

 Pranks and newsroom tales

-It’s inevitable; when two journalists meet after a long time and are done bitching about incompetent chief subs, bossy chief reporters, stupid news editors, the editor’s blue-eyed boy, and
+It’s inevitable; when two journalists meet after a long time and are done bitching about incompetent chief subs, bossy chief reporters, stupid news editors, the editor’s blue-eyed boy,

 The newsroom bullshitter